The Use Variance: Zoning Savior or Annihilator?

 Josh Whitehead, AICP

-Josh Whitehead, AICP, is a sixth-generation Memphian who was appointed as the head of the zoning office in Memphis and Shelby County in 2010.
-As such, he serves as the secretary of the communities’ planning commission and zoning board.
-He holds a master’s in community planning from the University of Cincinnati and a juris doctor from the University of Memphis, where he currently serves as adjunct professor.
-Whitehead has been published in law review journals on issues related to housing and blight but is most active on cremedememph.com, a blog that features his take on Memphis’ design, history, and architecture.
+Whitehead holds a master’s in community planning from the University of Cincinnati and a juris doctor from the University of Memphis.
+For the past decade, he has served as an adjunct professor at the University of Memphis’ law school, specializing in land use.
+Whitehead has been published in law review journals on issues related to housing and blight but is most active on a blog that features his take on Memphis’ design, history and architecture, cremedememph.com.